marcelo-lourenco/api-test-builder/README.md

-# Swagger to Playwright Test Generator
+# API Test Script Generator

 This Visual Studio Code extension automatically generates Playwright test files from a Swagger (OpenAPI) specification.
 It simplifies the process of creating end-to-end API tests by parsing your Swagger file and creating ready-to-run Playwright tests for each endpoint.